-In Oath’s recently launched Redefining Native Study 2018, an innovative research methodology was designed to explore the true value of native.
+In Verizon Media’s recently launched Redefining Native Study 2018, an innovative research methodology was designed to explore the true value of native.
 The study included behavioural usability tests, implicit association response and the perspectives of a number of industry experts, including a behavioural scientist.

 With native ad spend forecast to increase significantly between 2015 and 2020 it's more important than ever to understand this additional value and how best to leverage native in the digital mix.